Banz520/Banz520/README.md

-- 👋 Hi, I’m @Banz520 🇲🇽
+- 💻 I tried to make a game in unity when I was 8 and failed miserably, then I learned to code. still trying since then... 😵

-- Have worked on Unity, Godot and Game Maker Studio 2 currently developing an rpg
+- 🎮 Have worked on Unity, Godot, Game Maker Studio 2, Roblox Studio & UE 4, currently developing an rpg

-- 👀 I’m interested in game and web develpment and also in electronics
-- 🌱 I’m currently learning C++, Python, C#, JS, SQL and GML.
+- 📖 I'm learing C++ for electronics, Python & JS for everything pretty much, SQL and others

-- 💞️ I’m looking to collaborate on game development projects to learn more about that
+-  I’m looking to collaborate on game development projects to learn more about that :b
 - Experienced on digital art

 - 📫 How to reach me ...
 - www.linkedin.com/in/ian-banzi-alvarez-flores-9891732a6
 - ianbanzialvarezf@gmail.com